travis-ci/docs-travis-ci-com/source/content/docs/user/build-configuration.md

         on_failure: [always|never|change] # default: always

 Here is an example payload of what will be `POST`ed to your webhook URLs: https://gist.github.com/1225015

+### The Build Matrix

+When you combine the three main configuration options above, Travis CI will run your tests against a matrix of all possible combinations.
+Two key matrix dimensions are:

+* Runtime to test against
+* Environment variables with which you can configure your build scripts

+Below is an example configuration for a rather big build matrix that expands to <strong>28&nbsp;individual</strong> builds.

+Please take into account that Travis CI is an open source service and we rely on worker boxes provided by the community.
+So please only specify an as big matrix as you <em>actually need</em>.

+    rvm:
+      - 1.8.7 # (current default)
+      - 1.9.2
+      - 1.9.3
+      - rbx-18mode
+      - jruby
+      - ruby-head
+      - ree
+    gemfile:
+      - gemfiles/Gemfile.rails-2.3.x
+      - gemfiles/Gemfile.rails-3.0.x
+      - gemfiles/Gemfile.rails-3.1.x
+      - gemfiles/Gemfile.rails-edge
+    env:
+      - ISOLATED=true
+      - ISOLATED=false

+You can also define exclusions to the build matrix:

+    matrix:
+      exclude:
+        - rvm: 1.8.7
+          gemfile: gemfiles/Gemfile.rails-2.3.x
+          env: ISOLATED=true
+        - rvm: jruby
+          gemfile: gemfiles/Gemfile.rails-2.3.x
+          env: ISOLATED=true

+Only exact matches will be excluded.

+You can specify more than one environment variable per item in the `env` array:

+    rvm:
+      - 1.9.3
+      - rbx-2.0
+    env:
+      - FOO=foo BAR=bar
+      - FOO=bar BAR=foo

+With this configuration, only **4 individual builds** will be triggered:

+1. Ruby 1.9.3 with `FOO=foo` and `BAR=bar`
+2. Rubinius 2.0 with `FOO=bar` and `BAR=foo`